RomanKue/docs-example/docs/app-dev-handbook/connect-it.md

 ## App-ID

-A valid app id from Connect-IT is required for production deployments in UNITY.
+A valid app ID from Connect-IT is required for production deployments in UNITY.
-A production deployment is only possible, when the `appId` is configured in the `unity-app.*.yaml` files.
+A production deployment is only possible when the `appId` is configured in the `unity-app.*.yaml` files.

 ```yaml
 name: foo
 appId: APP-123
 ```

-Note that the UNITY team will use that information for change management and incident management.
+Note that the UNITY team will use this information for change management and incident management.
 For example, the ITSM Service of the deployment on the CMDB Information tab will be used in case of an incident.

 ![](../assets/connect-it-itsm.png)